MEPs set to take EU Commission to court on rule-of-law

 By Eszter Zalan

-MEPs voted on Wednesday (9 June) on taking the EU Commission to the bloc's highest court - unless it puts forward guidelines on how to use its new mechanism linking paying out EU funds to member states' respect for the rule of law.
+MEPs voted on Wednesday (9 June) on taking the EU Commission to the bloc's highest court - unless it moves to use its new mechanism linking paying out EU funds to member states' respect for the rule of law.

-MEPs will take the commission to the European Court of Justice (ECJ) if it does not move within two weeks, according to the resolution.
+MEPs pledged to take the commission to the European Court of Justice (ECJ) if it does not act within two weeks, according to the resolution.
 The result will be made known on Thursday, but with five parties backing it, it appears certain to pass

 Join EUobserver today